 Yet, the benefits of Mysore style Ashtanga Yoga extend so far beyond the physical body!
 The more time you invest into practice, and the more attention you place on your breath, your posture, your movement and your thoughts, the sooner you will discover true wholeness in your life.

 Ashtanga is traditionally taught in a “Mysore Style” class, so named after the city in South India where the method originated.
 It continues to be taught in the shalas (schools) in Mysore, India, and in traditional Ashtanga Yoga schools around the world.

 Distinct differences mark how this Mysore method is taught from a more “typical” yoga class structure found nowadays.
 Mysore class is not “led” as a whole group.
-Rather, its instruction is one-on-one individualized teaching within a group class setting, so that students can progress through the Ashtanga Yoga series at their own pace, according to their individual needs.
-The teacher assists each student individually through physical adjustments and verbal instruction.
+Uniquely, the mysore style is one-on-one individualized teaching within a group class setting.
+This niche method of teaching yoga enables students to progress through the Ashtanga Yoga series at their own pace, according to their individual needs.
+In addition, it helps the teacher assist each student individually through physical adjustments and verbal instruction.

 b.
 The Mysore method teaches each student based on individual needs.
 Its format is group instruction in a 1:1 mode, meaning each student is taught individually inside a classroom of 5-20 other students also being taught individually.

 Drop-In $25, 5-Class Pack $120, 10-Class Pack $210, 20-Class Pack $380, Beginner Course $100